ChopTech8408/data-analytics-portfolio/README.md

 # 📊 Data Analytics Portfolio

 ## Project: Walmart Sales Performance Analysis
+Welcome to my data analytics project.
+This is where i will showcase my ability to gather data and clean it up for better interpretation and to get information.
 ### 📌 Overview
 This project analyzes Walmart branch sales performance using Excel pivot tables and data visualization techniques.